alrobboOC/language-toggle/README.md

 ## Welsh language toggle
+## EDIT 24th Oct 2025.
+If you are using the new service Navigation component, scroll down to the newly added set of instructions

 ![A gif showing the language on a GOV.UK style page changing between English and Welsh.
 A language toggle is in the top right of the page.
 This swaps the content between English and Welsh.](/docs/Welsh_language_toggle.gif)